-NSF Grant, Equistar Corporation, the application of scaling models to cyclics was suggested to the authors in discussions with S. J. Clarson and he is acknowledged and thanked for raising our interest in this area.
+The authors would like to acknowledge the support for this work through NSF Grant CTS-0626063, and a grant from Equistar Corporation; the application of scaling models to cyclics was suggested to the authors in discussions with S. J. Clarson and he is acknowledged and thanked for raising our interest in this area.